Luxembourg at the 1992 Winter Olympics

-Luxembourg sent a delegation to compete at the 1992 Winter Olympics in Albertville, France from 8–23 February 1992.
-This was Luxembourg's fourth appearance at a Winter Olympic Games.
-The Luxembourgian delegation to Albertville consisted of a single athlete, alpine skier Marc Girardelli.
-He won two silver medals at these Olympics, which placed Luxembourg 17th on the medal table.
+Luxembourg sent a delegation to compete at the 1992 Winter Olympics in Albertville, France from 8 to 23 February 1992.
+This marked Luxembourg's fourth appearance at a Winter Olympic Games.
+The Luxembourgian delegation in Albertville consisted of a single athlete, alpine skier Marc Girardelli.
+He won two silver medals at these Olympics, which positioned Luxembourg 17th place on the medal table.

 Background

-Luxembourg first joined Olympic competition at the 1900 Summer Olympics and first participated at the Winter Olympic Games at the 1928 Winter Olympics.
-Their participation at Winter Olympics since has been sporadic, Luxembourg did not send a delegation to any Winter Olympics from 1948 to 1984.
-The 1992 Winter Olympics were held from 8–23 February 1992.
+Luxembourg first joined Olympic competition at the 1900 Summer Olympics and made their debut at the Winter Olympic Games in 1928.
+However, their participation in Winter Olympics has been sporadic, as Luxembourg did not send a delegation to any Winter Olympics from 1948 to 1984.
+The 1992 Winter Olympics took place from 8 to 23 February 1992.
 Albertville marked their fourth appearance at a Winter Olympics.
-The delegation sent by Luxembourg to Albertville consisted of a single alpine skier, Marc Girardelli.
+The delegation sent by Luxembourg to Albertville consisted of a single athlete, alpine skier Marc Girardelli.

 Medalists

 With two silver medals, Luxembourg placed 17th on the medal table.